JasonTame/wpnuxt-workshop/README.md

   The code which renders the links should be added to a component called PostLinks.
 This component can be found in components/PostLinks.vue.

   This component includes an unordered list of links.
-It has a single prop called 'posts' which we can pass our posts to in order to dsiplay the links.
+It has a single prop called 'posts' which we can pass our posts to in order to display the links.

   Add the code below to PostLinks.vue